 It is a fantastic experience for nature enthusiasts and conservationists alike.

-It is a short distance from the Aquarium along the Monterey Peninsula Recreation trail, which continues further to many excellent viewing points in Pacific Grove.
+It is a short distance from the Aquarium along the Monterey Peninsula Recreation Trail, continuing to many excellent viewing points in Pacific Grove.

 3. San Carlos Beach

-San Carlos Beach is 1 Km (0.6 Mile) from the Monterey Bay Aquarium and is located on the west end of the Cannery Row.
+San Carlos Beach is 1 Km (0.6 mile) from the Monterey Bay Aquarium and is on the west end of the Cannery Row.